 23 I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me.
 24 Father, I will that they also, whom thou hast given me, be with me where I am; that they may behold my glory, which thou hast given me: for thou lovest me before the foundation of the world.

 25 O righteous Father, the world hath not known thee: but I have known thee, and these have known that thou hast sent me.
 26 And I have declared unto them thy name, and will declare it: that the love wherewith thou hast loved me may be in them, and I in them.

-Actually, if you spend the time, and read that chapter (I shamelessly copied from Bible Gateway) about 5 or 6 times in a row, I’ll bet you receive more from it each time you read it.
+Actually, if you spend the time, and read John 17 (I shamelessly copied from Bible Gateway) about 5 or 6 times in a row, I’ll bet you receive more from it each time the words reach your eyes.
 It’s from Christ himself so give it a shot!

-I’m sure that there are many exhaustive studies on the difference between prayer and supplication out there on other sites, but this is my quick take on it anyways, and would encourage you to dig deeper.
+Without a doubt, you’ll find many exhaustive studies on the difference between prayer and supplication out there on other sites, but this is my quick take on it anyways and would encourage you to dig deeper.

 I hope this either irons out or gets you thinking, about the difference between prayer and supplication!

 - Daily Inspiration from Proverbs 6 P.55 – The Way of Life

 - Daily Inspiration from Proverbs 22 P. 338 – Words of the Wise

 - Daily Inspiration from Proverbs 8 P.71 – Spirit of Truth